dreitier/conditional-regex-search-and-replace-action/README.md

 Originally, this action has been created to update strings - like Docker image tag and Git branches - in Helm charts and Kustomize templates inside of Git repositories used for GitOps projects.
 When using the [environment-per-folder strategy](https://dreitier.com/knowledge-base/continuous-delivery-and-deployment/using-environment-per-folder-directory-structure-for-gitops-projects-with-argo-cd-and-helm), updating the designated file for one or multiple environments can be cumbersome.
-If you want to use this action indeed for updating GitOps repositories, please look at [this article]() on how to execute it with `repository.dispatch`.
+If you want to use this action indeed for updating GitOps repositories, please look at [this article](https://dreitier.com/knowledge-base/continuous-delivery-and-deployment/promoting-new-docker-images-to-helm-charts-in-github-repositories-with-github-actions) on how to execute it with `repository_dispatch`.

 ## Usage